 - Travel document number (expiry date and country of issue for passport)

-SECTION 4 – TRAVELLING WITH MINORS, HONEYMOON TRAVELLERS
+SECTION 4 - TRAVELLING WITH MINORS and HONEYMOON TRAVELLERS

 Travelling with minors : If you are travelling with your own child/children but the other parent is not travelling with you it is essential to obtain a letter from the non-travelling parent giving their consent for the child/children to travel, as this may be requested at immigration.
 This applies whether the child/children share your surname or not.
 In addition, if your child/children do not share your surname it is advisable to take their birth certificate/s with you to prove that you are a legal guardian.
 If you are travelling with minors who are not your own children then a letter signed by both parents giving their consent should be obtained and taken with you.